rudderrave/yii2-yee-settings/README.md

 ####Module for managing settings

-This module is part of Yee CMS (based on Yii2 Framework).

 Settings module lets you easily create settings pages.
 After module installation general settings page will be created.
 This page contains such options as `site title`, `time format` and `date format`, `timezone`, etc.

 Also you can use setting component.
 It allows you to get and set settings from application.